 BriForum consists of 30+ sessions, split across the following topic/track areas.
 Look for these icons as your guide to finding the sessions that are most relevant to you:

 Management, Monitoring & Performance

 Graphics Processing Units

 4, 3, 2, 1, Liftoff!
 How Processes Become Virtualised

 Presented by Tim Mangan

-Microsoft App-V 5.0 has four different ways that processes become detected and virtualized.
-This is quite different than 4.x, which used a launcher program to start virtual environments.
+With Microsoft App-V 5.0, there are four different ways that processes become detected and virtualised.
+This is very different than 4.x, which used a launcher program to start virtual environments.
 In this session, Tim will dive deep into the mechanisms in play to start virtual environments.
-We’ll cover the new 5.0 SP3 options for Connection Groups (including recommended practices), RunVirtual, and Dynamic Virtualization (JitV).
-You will leave with a thorough understanding of the differences in these four techniques, and when and how to use each.
+We’ll cover the new 5.0 SP3 options for Connection Groups (including recommended practices), RunVirtual, and Dynamic Virtualisation (JitV).
+You will leave with a thorough understanding of the differences between these four techniques, and when and how to use each.
 Fair warning: bring your own aspirin as this will be a deep dive.
+You will learn:

 Advanced Performance Analysis: Moving Beyond Perfomon and the Basics